nolim1t/docker-bitcoinknots/README.md

 These are used for building and also creating releases in github

+- `DOCKER_HUB_USER` - docker hub user to push to.
+Permissions MUST be correct or it will fail.
 - `DOCKER_TOKEN` - docker password or token (for pushing to docker)
 - `DOCKER_USER` - docker username (for pushing to docker)
 - `GH_PA_TOKEN` - github personal token for creating releases (for pushing to a release)